csswizardry/csswizardry.github.com/case-studies-css-wizardry.md

 it to friends and peers) was made incredibly easy by using [Finch](https://meetfinch.com/), a new product which allows developers to securely expose their local dev sites to any internet-connected device.
-This meant I could check CSS Wizardry on mobiles, tablets, and lager screens without having to host it on a staging server.
+This meant I could check CSS Wizardry on mobiles, tablets, and larger screens without having to host it on a staging server.
 Being able to save time like this definitely helped me hit my self-imposed deadline.